On Cancer, Grief and Motherhood

-Just three weeks before our wedding, after finding a lump in my left breast, diagnostic mammograms, and some biopsies, I was diagnosed with Stage 3A mucinous carcinoma, breast cancer.
+Just three weeks before our wedding — after finding a lump in my left breast, diagnostic mammograms, and some biopsies — I was diagnosed with stage 3A mucinous carcinoma, breast cancer.
 A week before our wedding, my soon-to-be husband and I sat in a three-hour appointment with my surgeon, who recommended a radical left mastectomy, chemotherapy, radiation and hormonal therapy.

 The love of my life and I were already facing “in sickness and in health,” and we hadn’t even uttered one vow yet.

-I picked up my wedding dress, greeted out-of-town family, produced 50 gift bags, tied 100 ribbons for the most special day of my life, knowing that I had a rare cancer and a long fight ahead of me.
+I picked up my wedding dress, greeted out-of-town family, produced 50 gift bags and tied 100 ribbons for the most special day of my life, knowing that I had a rare cancer and a long fight ahead of me.
 I disclosed the news only to family and close friends, never wanting to place a dark cloud over our wedding.
-My doctors and nurses were very compassionate and suggestive that we focus on our special day, then deal with my treatment.
+My doctors and nurses were very compassionate and suggested that we focus on our special day, then deal with my treatment.
 So, we did that, and despite the rain, our day was perfect.
 Because after all, weddings aren’t about weddings, they’re about marriage and all that goes with it.
 Partnership.
 Love.
 Dedication.
 I had found all of it.

 Three weeks later, I had my surgery.
-My handsome, new husband slept nearby on a hard, plastic recliner as I recovered.
+My handsome new husband slept nearby on a hard, plastic recliner as I recovered.
 He asked questions and got upset when a nurse didn’t show me a kind bedside manner.
 He was my rock.
 He supported me as I set up future appointments with my oncologist and radiologist for January and after, I planned to start four rounds of chemo, followed by radiation.

 But sometimes, just when you think you’ve seen the worst of things, life throws you another blow.